Eleven on trial over child sex abuse and 'witchcraft' in Glasgow

 Eleven people have gone on trial accused of sexually abusing and assaulting a number of children in Glasgow.

-They face 32 charges between them, including forcing some of the children to take part in seances to call on spirits and demons.
+The seven men and four women face 32 charges between them, including forcing some of the children to take part in seances to call on spirits and demons.

 There are multiple charges of rape against several of the accused.